-Ensuring the global population has access to clean water and sanitation (WASH) is a pressing concern for the development community.
-The United Nations estimates that 1 in 3 people lack access to clean water, while over 2 billion people worldwide do not have access to basic sanitation.
+Ensuring the global population has access to clean water, sanitation, and hygiene (WASH) is a pressing concern for the international development community.
+UNICEF and the World Health Organization estimate that 1 in 3 people lack access to safe drinking water, while over 2 billion people worldwide do not have access to basic sanitation.

 Annually, hundreds of thousands of young children die due to diarrheal diseases linked to inadequate WASH services.
 Limited WASH access curbs school attendance rates and places undue burden and strain on women and children, who often must trek many miles from their homes to access clean water.

 Like many sustainable development challenges, there are no easy or quick fixes.
 However, we’ve seen the potential of market-led solutions and private sector innovations for WASH—and we’d argue that the private sector must be part of the solution.

 Through our work partnering with the private sector on WASH in East Africa, we’ve extracted five key insights on how the international development community can better mobilize and partner with companies and private finance institutions to achieve WASH goals.

 1. Engage the Private Sector as a Key Partner for Scalable, Sustainable WASH Solutions

-In many countries, local governments lack the resources, knowledge, and money to build, operate, and maintain centralized water and sewer systems, especially in rural areas.
+In many countries, local governments lack the resources or capacity to build, operate, and maintain centralized water and sewer systems, especially in rural areas.
 It’s also usually cost-prohibitive for the private sector to go it alone.
 But when governments and the global development community co-invest in partnership with companies—local, regional, and international—we can unlock new opportunities to find effective solutions, injecting private sector innovation and market-driven pathways into WASH delivery systems.